 Every new outing for the webhead tends to bring with it some variation or other on his costuming, and Far From Home is no exception.
-From a classic Spider-Man look to a deep cut, or even something that appears entirely new, the Spider-Man: Homecoming sequel will continue to add to Peter Parker's now very extensive heroic wardrobe.
+From a classic Spider-Man look to the super-advanced Iron Spider suit from Avengers: Infinity War and Endgame - along with two new suits - the Spider-Man: Homecoming sequel will continue to add to Peter Parker's now very extensive heroic wardrobe.

-Here's all the suits we know will be in Spider-Man: Far From Home.
+Here are all the suits that fans can expect to see in Spider-Man: Far From Home.

 In a twist from the norm, Marvel Studios didn't have Peter Parker make his own suit for his Marvel Cinematic Universe debut in Captain America: Civil War, as has been tradition.
 While he had constructed a sort of proto-costume, Tony Stark gives Peter his first “proper” suit, a technologically advanced version of the well-known blue-and-red attire synonymous with the hero.
 Upgrading Parker's skills and abilities across the board, the gift also came with the benefit of equipping the teenager with the tools to help Tony fight against Captain America.